 DAVID GREENE, HOST:

-The state of Mississippi has one clinic where abortions are performed and its future is in doubt.
-A new law could force the clinic to close.
+The state of Mississippi has one clinic where abortions are performed, and its future is in doubt.
+A new law could force that single clinic to close.
 Meanwhile, the governor says he wants Mississippi to become the first abortion-free state in the nation.
-But NPR's Kathy Lohr reports that a recent ruling from a federal judge is allowing the clinic to say open - for now.
+But NPR's Kathy Lohr reports that a recent ruling from a federal judge is allowing that clinic to stay open for now.

 KATHY LOHR, BYLINE: In the historic Fondren district along North State Street, the Jackson Women's Health Organization is hard to miss.
 It's painted bright pink.
 A royal blue banner in bold white letters reads: This Clinic Stays Open.
 Protestors gather here almost daily.

 CAL ZASTRO: Friends, pregnancy is not a curse and abortion is not the cure.
 Pregnancy is a blessing.